Tampa Bay Downs in the Community

 This non-profit organization is dedicated to improving the lives of off-track Thoroughbreds after their racing careers.
 Through its efforts, the Florida Horse Park in Marion County conducts the Florida Thoroughbred Transformation Expo, a multi-disciplined event allowing Thoroughbreds to showcase their talents.
 The group's retirement facility and Hunter/Jumper show grounds are located at Cedar Lock Farm in Morriston, where the focus is rehabilitation and retraining to ensure successful career transitions.

 Tampa Bay Downs has also continued to make numerous donations to worthy causes impacting our staff and community including the Leukemia and Lymphoma Society; Alex's Lemonade Stand; the Don MacBeth Memorial Jockey Fund; the First Tee; and Hillsborough and Pinellas County Rangers.

 Tampa Bay Downs supports many organizations through time and commitment with staff liaisons serving on numerous boards in the community including Upper Education Foundation; Upper Tampa Bay Chamber of Commerce; Tampa Bay Chaplaincy; TROT; and the Tampa Bay Sports Commission.

 Tampa Bay Downs annually donates the grounds for fund-raising activities such as Walk for Life; Walk for Breast Cancer; festivals; cook-offs; dinners; and receptions.

-The total amount of the monetary contributions since 2003 has been $1,413,138.65 -- with hopes of greatly expanding these contributions in the future.
+The total amount of the monetary contributions since 2003 has exceeded $1.6-million -- with hopes of greatly expanding these contributions in the future.